malgo0102/Log-Viewer/README.md

 1. Clone git repository by using `git clone <repository-url>`
 2. Open the application using your prefer IDE (ex: IntelliJ IDEA)
-3. Go to `application.properties` and add your database credentials (userrname, password)
+3. Go to `application.properties` and add your database credentials (username, password)
 4. Run the project
 5. Open locahost:8080
 6. Upload file, select parsing format and parse the file